atomone-hub/genesis/README.md

 ## Terms

 * Decentralists:
   - Definition: "Decentralists" refers to a party within the Cosmos ecosystem, actively advocating for decentralization principles.
 Their activities and philosophies are detailed at github.com/decentralists.
   - Context: This group emphasizes the importance of distributed governance and autonomy within blockchain networks.
 They play a pivotal role in shaping the governance models and technical directions of projects they are involved in, including this fork.
 * AtomOne:
   - Definition: "AtomOne" is the designated name for the hub operated by the Decentralists party.
 It serves as the core of their network infrastructure within the Cosmos ecosystem.
   - Role: AtomOne functions as the operational and governance center for the Decentralists, facilitating key processes and decision-making within their framework.
 It's a critical component in implementing the party's vision and objectives.
 * Constitutional Majority:
   - Definition: "Constitutional Majority" refers to a consensus threshold set at a higher bar than the standard two-thirds majority, proposed to be around 90%.
   - Purpose: This elevated threshold aims to ensure broader agreement and inclusivity in critical decision-making processes.
 It reflects a commitment to achieving near-unanimous consensus on essential governance decisions, enhancing the legitimacy and stability of the outcomes.
 * IBC:
   - Definition: Inter Blockchain Communication (IBC) is a protocol that enables communication between different blockchain networks using Byzantine Fault Tolerant (BFT) light client proofs.
   - Functionality: It allows for the transfer of assets and information across independent blockchains, fostering interoperability and flexibility in the blockchain ecosystem.
 IBC is a cornerstone of the Cosmos network's architecture, enabling its vision of an 'Internet of Blockchains'.
 * ICS:
   - Definition: ICS stands for Inter blockChain Security, a mechanism for running multiple shard chains under the same validator set.
 ICS1.5 is an enhancement that improves inter-shard communication efficiency.
   - Impact: ICS enhances the security and scalability of blockchain networks by allowing multiple chains to share a common security model.
 ICS1.5, in particular, focuses on optimizing communication between these chains, making the overall network more efficient and robust.
+* Zone:
+  - Definition: A zone is an independent chain (or an application hosted on a parent chain) with a well-defined governing body or bodies that dictate the governance and economic rules internal to that zone.
+A zone is sovereign or partially sovereign.

 ----------------------------------------
 # Objectives